 When my son was two we were attacked out on the street outside our home and that was the last straw, we had to leave.
 So in 2008 we left and moved to Paris.
 I now have legal status in France but I know what it is to be a refugee, to be unwanted, discriminated against and alone, and that will always be part of me.

 In 2015, the refugee crisis exploded across Europe.
 I hadn’t really thought about it affecting Paris until every day I was seeing a lot of tents at the Gard du Nord.
 I circled the camp, getting closer and closer, becoming more curious, from some volunteers I pieced together what was happening.
 From that moment I was sucked into the story and have never left.

 The volunteers are what have made it easy for me to continue.
-People like you and especially Clare Moseley and Care4Calais, who have always stood behind me and given me help when I needed it.
 Volunteers give me a place to connect, to restore my energy and my faith, to make links and to carry on.
 It’s not been easy these last five years, and I have witnessed some horrific things, but I wouldn’t change my path for anything.
 If I had been alone, I may not have survived.

 What keeps me going?
 I don’t really know but once you start you cannot escape.
 It becomes part of you.
 But there are moments when you make a connection with someone, nothing exciting, in fact it can be quite mundane, but you know you have helped and that’s a good thing.
 That keeps me going.

 The Paris camps

 I remember one of the huge evictions of Stalingrad, I couldn’t take in what was happening, how people could do this to people who had nothing, I was holding a blanket, some scrap of someone’s home.
 I was staring, sightless at the bulldozers emptying the tents into the huge skips.
 I just stood for 20 minutes, just holding this blanket.
 I should have been trying to save tents and duvets so we could use them again, but I was frozen to the spot.